Letting us know

 You have until April 30 of the year following the end of your leave to tell us you want to pay for it, and five years to pay for it.
 But if you wait until after April 30 to tell us, your tax situation gets a bit more complicated.

 I told you before the April 30 deadline.
 Now what?

-Why is my pension adjustment a different amount than the cost of my leave?
+Why is my PA greater than the cost of my leave?

-The cost of your leave will always be less than your pension adjustment.
-This is because the expected future value of your pension is generally more than the actual cost of your leave.
+Because the expected improvement to the future value of your pension is greater than the actual cost of your leave.

 The bottom line

 When you’re working and contributing to the plan, the T4 you receive from your employer every year includes a PA.

-Once you tell us you plan to pay for your leave (or you make a payment), we’ll send you an additional pension adjustment for each year your leave spanned.
-This will come as a T4A within 30 to 60 days.
+Once you tell us you plan to pay for your leave (or you make a payment), we’ll send you an additional PA for each calendar year of your leave.
+We’ll issue this as a T4A within 30 to 60 days.

-If your leave started in August 2016 and ended in September 2017, you’ll get additional separate pension adjustments for each of 2016 and 2017.
 If you’ve already filed your taxes for the year of your leave, you’ll need to fill out this form and file it with the CRA.